semgrep/semgrep/README.md

 Visit [Installation](#installation) and [Usage](#usage) to get started.

 ## Installation
 > Want to skip installation?
-You can run Semgrep via a live editor at [semgrep.live](https://semgrep.live/).
+You can run Semgrep via our interactive live editor at [semgrep.live](https://semgrep.live/editor).

 On macOS, binaries are available via Homebrew: